Estimated reading time: 7 minutes

 ● Level 1: Khao Soy

 Khao Soy is a traditional Thai meal that originated in the country’s north.
-What makes it unique is the savory curry broth, which combines spices with creamy coconut milk and a variety of meat that accentuates the flavor: my personal favorite is chicken.
-Boiled noodles on the bottom, and fried noodles on top, making it both slurpy and crispy.
+What makes it unique is the savory curry broth, which combines spices with creamy coconut milk and a variety of meat that accentuates the flavor; my personal favorite is chicken.
+Boiled noodles on the bottom and fried noodles on top make it both slurpy and crispy.
 Non-spicy eaters can consume these without fear.

 ● Level 2: Thai Noodles Soup (Kuey Teow)

 A dish to warm you up when it’s cold outside.
-The soup base is out of black pepper, sugar, and garlic.
-Cooked meatballs and sliced beef added into the broth, the smell that rumbles your tummy!
+The soup base is made out of black pepper, sugar, and garlic.
+Cooked meatballs and sliced beef are added to the broth—the aroma that makes your stomach rumble!
 Subsequently, some rice noodles and bean sprouts.
 The taste can be a bit hot due to the pepper.

 ● Level 3: Hot and Sour Soup (Tom Yum)